nx-lr/protea/readme.md

 ### Overview

-JavaScript is undoubtedly the most popular language in the world.
+JavaScript is undoubtedly the most popular programming language in the world.
+It's got a large ecosystema dn JavaScript is undoubtedly the most popular language in the world.
 It's got a large ecosystem, and even better, a great community.
 And with the Node.JS allowing full-stack apps to be developed in a single programming language further paved the way to its overall success.
 And today, it's a language that's evolving, constantly adapting to suit the needs of its users.
 Eventually, _any application that can be written in JavaScript will be written in JavaScript_ (Atwood's Law).

 But the language is drowned in many imperfections, foot-guns and gotchas, and has many complicated parts that most of the time could throw us off.
 The ecosystem is also as frightening, with project folders gigabytes in size even for a simple, small application.
 And perhaps, a new framework gets released ever so often.
 While JS is normally used as an alternative than their native counterparts, it's not designed to be used as a "workhorse" language that could solve every single conceivable problem.